jollster/ECSE3038_lab5/README.md

 # ECSE3038_lab5
-This lab is a implementation of a user friendly GUI frontend app mock-up for the tank management application.
+This lab is an implementation of a user friendly GUI frontend app mock-up for the tank management application.